Bus Air Conditioning Systems

 Trust Signals

-- • HRS has operated across Kerala since 1999 with service, projects, and transport-refrigeration capability under one company.
+- • HRS traces its service lineage to Aircon India South in 1999 and has operated as Hitech Refrigeration Services Pvt.
+Ltd. since 2008, with service, projects, and transport-refrigeration capability under one company.

 - • Work is handled with documented reporting, genuine parts or approved materials where applicable, and escalation support for complex cases.